Applications will be reviewed and considered as they are received, and interviews will occur as qualified candidates emerge. Apply soon!

 Work Site and Conditions

-• Interns will be based at the St. Croix River Association in St. Croix Falls.
+• Intern will be based in St. Croix Falls, WI with a physical desk at the SCRA office in St. Croix Falls.

-• Work in the field is required and will involve some physical activity, including walking, standing for long periods of time, and paddling a kayak or canoe at a variety of locations.
+• Work in the field is required and will involve physical activity, including walking, standing for long periods of time, and paddling a kayak or canoe at a variety of Riverway locations, in all weather conditions.